Dana Terrace: Personal life

+From 2015 to sometime before April 2022, Terrace was in a relationship with Gravity Falls creator Alex Hirsch.

 Terrace came out as bisexual in 2017, and drew on her experiences to create The Owl House and the bisexual character Luz Noceda.
 Terrace has mentioned multiple times that she draws inspiration for Luz Noceda from herself.

-From 2015 to sometime before April 2022, Terrace was in a relationship with Gravity Falls creator Alex Hirsch.

-Terrace is a member of the Democratic Party, and is a supporter of abortion rights, same-sex marriage, immigration, and healthcare for transgender Americans.
-She is known to be vocal about her political views on social media, and has often condemned policies passed by Republican politicians.
+In 2025 she stated that the bisexual label no longer feels accurate to her, and she is comfortable being referred to as just queer.

 In 2018, Terrace signed a petition supporting pay equity in the animation industry.
 In 2022, she joined other animators at Disney who criticized Bob Chapek's refusal to make a comment on HB 1557, which is often referred to as the "Don't Say Gay" bill.
 She also argued that Chapek's letter to employees was "flowery and compassionate words to shut you up."

+In November 2024, Terrace responded to the reported shelving of an episode of Moon Girl and Devil Dinosaur, focusing on a transgender character, by Disney, saying that the company is "terrified of everything" and adding that Disney should "grow some fuckin guts."

+In November 2025, after Disney announced a feature allowing subscribers to "create their own AI-generated content within the app," in a series of social media posts, Terrace encouraged fans of The Owl House to unsubscribe from Disney+ and pirate the series, called Bob Iger and other executives "fucking ghouls", and expressed her hatred of gen AI, its environmental impacts, and its supporters, saying that regular people create "movies and art" every day without those tools, using "pens, pencils, and styluses" instead.